0 Part Course |

 • Financing cash flows: changes in debt & equity

-• Revolving facilities and their role in cash flow forecasting
+• Revolving facilities and their role in cash flow forecasting are covered during this financial modelling Excel course

-• Exercise: create a cash flow model to forecast cash inflows and outflows for a trading business, and drawing on revolving facilities as needed.
+• Exercise: create a cash flow model to forecast cash inflows and outflows for a trading business, drawing on revolving facilities as needed.

 Comparing a Model to Previous Versions of the Model